Parents beware: false widow spiders like hiding in socks and slippers left on the floor overnight

 When they wander indoors, they typically prefer warmer rooms like kitchens or bedrooms.
 They also seek dark hiding places and are commonly found in clothes or (gulp) in bed.

-That morning, my 14-year-old sister – who is relatively unbothered by spiders – had done her usual morning routine of getting up, making her bed, and putting on the pair of fluffy slipper-socks she had kicked off at the side of her bed the night before.
+That morning, my 14-year-old sister – who is relatively unbothered by spiders – had done her usual morning routine of getting up, making her bed, and putting on the pair of fluffy slipper socks she had kicked off at the side of her bed the night before.
 This time, she felt a sharp stab in her toe and assumed a small stone or something had gotten caught in the sock's fabric.

 She carried on downstairs and took the sock off, tried to shake it out, and when nothing came out of it, she reached inside and pulled out a curled-up spider.
-It was merely playing dead and tried to scurry away under the couch, but my dad eventually caught and trapped it in a glass to get a proper look.
+It was merely playing dead and trying to scurry away under the couch, but my dad eventually caught and trapped it in a glass to get a proper look.

 It was small and brown, with light markings on its bulbous body.
 My sister's toe had two visible white dots where the spider's fangs had sunk in, and around them began to redden and swell within minutes of her being bitten.
 She quickly complained of a throbbing sensation, as well as feeling like her toe was hot.